 However equipment for R&D, demo, sample for testing, or for personal use is exempted under this scheme, of course such equipment needs to be in limited numbers.
 Under this scheme, equipment needs to be registered on TEC portal and tested through a TEC accredited laboratory in India for applicable “Essential requirement” specs.
 Post successful completion of tests, and its filing on TEC portal, a certificate shall be issued for specific model which is valid for five years.
 Countries which have MRA (Mutual Recognition Arrangement) with India are exempted for testing by Indian labs and test results from MRA partner countries accredited lab shall be accepted.
 In case a “Chasis Based Family” equipment is tested and certified for ‘maximum configuration’, models numbers of up to 10 models having Bill of Material subsets of certified BoM shall be called ‘associated models’ and shall be included in the certificate issued.
 Responsibility of getting equipment tested and certified shall be with manufacturer or importer.
 It should be noted that MT&CTE scheme is applicable for finished ‘products’ and not for components or spares or SKD/CKD units.
 Presently, IoT sensors and inter-sectoral devices using proprietary communication protocols are excluded from this scheme, provided these interface with Indian Telecom networks through “Gateway” (which is covered under MT&CTE scheme).

 Whitewater helps manufacturers in getting their products registered with TEC till Labs are ready with testing infrastructure.
-TEC shall certify equipment on the basis of test reports form any ISO 17025 accredited test laboratory till 1st April 2019.
+TEC shall certify equipment on the basis of test reports form any ISO 17025 accredited test laboratory till 1st August 2019.
 Whitewater will help you in getting your test reports reviewed by experts, identify any gap and help you mitigate those gaps for error free TEC certification filing.
 We will handle the certification project end-to-end for you.
-We have tie ups with leading accredited laboratories in India for execution of ER tests from 1st April 2019.
-We offer either a shipment based or a retainer based advisory services, and end to end project management to get your products approved.
-Our team of technical experts shall identify applicable ERs as per product types, and coordinate with laboratories on execution of technical testing and filing of results with TEC.
+We have tie ups with leading TEC accredited laboratories in India for execution of ER tests.
+We offer advisory services on Technical compliance, our team of technical experts shall identify applicable ERs as per product types, and coordinate with laboratories on execution of technical testing and filing of results with TEC.
 We validate every minute aspect and minimize the risk involved in product compliance with our knowledge and expertise to help navigate around growing complexities of Today’s integrated telecom solutions.

 Mandatory Safety Testing and Registration - BIS